Kuechlin/eimer_drinks/README.md

 [![Deploy to GitHub Pages](https://github.com/<YOUR_USERNAME>/<YOUR_REPOSITORY_NAME>/actions/workflows/deploy.yml/badge.svg)](https://github.com/<YOUR_USERNAME>/<YOUR_REPOSITORY_NAME>/actions/workflows/deploy.yml)

-So, you're heading down to the **Eimer** in Freiburg for a night of good music[cite: 2, 3], maybe some Kicker[cite: 3], and definitely a few rounds with your mates?
+So, you're heading down to the **Eimer** in Freiburg for a night of good music, maybe some Kicker, and definitely a few rounds with your mates?
 Awesome!
 But who had what?
-How many Pils[cite: 130], Hefeweizen[cite: 138], Guinness[cite: 158], or maybe even an Absinthe[cite: 334]?
-Did someone _really_ order that many Mexikaner[cite: 677]?
+How many Pils, Hefeweizen, Guinness, or maybe even an Absinthe?
+Did someone _really_ order that many Mexikaner?

 Fear not, this little app is here to save your beer-soaked napkin calculations!
-Built specifically for keeping tabs on who's drinking what at the legendary Eimer Music Pub[cite: 2].
+Built specifically for keeping tabs on who's drinking what at the legendary Eimer Music Pub.

 ## What's this thing do then? 🤔

 - **Friend Zone:** List who's in your drinking crew for the night.
-- **Drink Log:** Quickly tap in who grabbed which brew (or shot, or longdrink...) using the actual Eimer drink list[cite: 1].
+- **Drink Log:** Quickly tap in who grabbed which brew (or shot, or longdrink...) using the actual Eimer drink list.
 - **Damage Report:** See a running log of the orders.
 No more "Did _I_ order that?" arguments.
 - **The Reckoning:** Get a summary of drinks per person and the total cost.
 Settle up without the headache (well, _that_ headache anyway).
 - **Dark Mode:** Because staring at a bright screen in the glorious dimness of the Eimer is just wrong.
 Toggle it on! 🌙